 Looking for stop windows 10 update from installing automatically on your PC.
 Or thinking about to control over Windows 10 Automatic update installation on your Laptop/Desktop.
 Here How to stop windows 10 update installation on Home and professional editions.

 With Windows 10 Microsoft makes it mandatory, to download and install windows updates automatically to ensure your device stays up to date with the latest security patches and improvements.
 But everyone doesn’t like Windows automatically download and install updates.
-And some users found windows 10 auto update/upgrade broken system settings, create different problems like store app/start menu stopped working, apps start misbehaving etc. Generally, Microsoft didn’t leave any options to control windows 10 update automatically installation.
+And some users found windows 10 auto update/upgrade broken system settings, create different problems like store app/start menu stopped working, apps start misbehaving etc. Generally, Microsoft didn’t leave any options to control windows 10 updates automatically installed.
 But here we have 3 Tweaks to stop windows 10 update On your PC/Laptop.

 Post Contents :-